amandazhang23/looplamp-energy/README.md

 ![wires](https://learn.adafruit.com/system/assets/assets/000/001/589/medium800/raspberry_pi_diagram.png?1396774138)

 ### Programming
 The lights are bit-addressable.
 See `paint.py` for the conversion chart.
 You will need the [RPi](https://pypi.python.org/pypi/RPi.GPIO) library installed.

+### Data
+The data lives in `/data`.
+Due to the sensitive nature of it, it is not sharable on github.